 Chester received his bachelor’s degree in Vocal Performance from the University of Georgia and his Master’s Degree in Vocal Performance on full scholarship from the Yale School of Music and Institute of Sacred Music.
 As a Fulbright Scholar, he spent a year in Germany working as a freelance musician and furthering his training.
-While maintaining an active performing career, Chester received his DMA in Voice Performance and Opera Studies from the University of North Texas, with a dissertation on the juvenile song compositions of Samuel Barber.
+While maintaining an active performing career, Dr. Chester received his DMA in Voice Performance and Opera Studies with full scholarship and a graduate teaching fellowship from the University of North Texas, with a dissertation on the juvenile song compositions of Samuel Barber.

 Chester recently left a ten year post as tenured voice and early music professor at the University of Northern Colorado pursue full time performance.